filecoin-project/specs/storage-market.md

   - The client sends a `StorageDealProposal` for the piece in question
     - This contains updates for the payment channel that the client may close at any time, unless the piece gets confirmed (see next section), in which case the miner is able to extend the channel.
   - The miner decides whether or not to accept the deal and sends back a `StorageDealResponse`
+    - Note: Different implementations may come up with different ways of making a decision on a given deal.
   - If the miner accepts, the client now sends the data to the miner
   - Once the miner receives the data:
     - They validate that the data matches the hashes claimed by the client